Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/licensing/DUAL_LICENSE.md

 - Any evaluation/pilot done by an organization
 - Any use by employees, contractors, interns, or affiliates in the scope of their work

-**All use requires a commercial license.
-No exceptions.**
+**Free use is limited to:**
+- Personal use (individual, non-commercial, not for any business purpose)
+- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

 **Unauthorized organizational use is copyright infringement.**

 📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

-**Commercial licensing is per team/desk and starts in the six figures annually.
-Paid pilot required for organizational evaluation.** Fees are specified in Ordering Documents.
+**Commercial licensing is per team/desk and starts at $120,000/year.
+Paid pilot required for organizational evaluation (after 30-day $0 evaluation period).** Fees are specified in Ordering Documents.
 See `../commercial/COMMERCIAL.md` for pricing and packages.
 See `../../../LEGAL/SUBSCRIPTIONS.md` for details.

-**FoxML Core is source-available: free for personal use.
-Organizational use requires a paid license (including evaluation).
+**FoxML Core is source-available: free for personal use and non-commercial academic research.
+Organizational use requires a paid license.
 This keeps the project sustainable and enables continued development.**

 ---

 ## Commercial License Required

-**All use of FoxML Core requires a paid commercial license.**
+**Organizational use of FoxML Core requires a paid commercial license.**

-There are no exceptions.
 This includes:
-- Personal use by individuals
+- Any use by or for a company, university, lab, or other organization
-- Academic research (commercial or non-commercial)
-- Business use, organizational use, or institutional use
-- Evaluation, testing, development, staging, or production use
+- Any internal evaluation, pilots, PoCs, dev/staging, or production use
+- Any use supporting revenue, operations, services, or internal tooling
-- Any use by any person or entity, regardless of purpose or context
+- Any use by employees, contractors, interns, or affiliates in the scope of their work
+- Any evaluation, testing, development, staging, or production use within an organizational context

 **See `LICENSE` for complete license terms.**